chakafasano88/direct-wines/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+`run yarn, or npm i to install dependencies`

 In the project directory, you can run:

 ### `yarn start`